 | Light-year (ly) | 63,241 AU | 9.46 trillion km | Distance to nearest star |

-These light-travel units provide more than just a distance measurement - they tell us how "old" the light is when it reaches us.
+These light-travel units pair distance with delay.
+They tell us how "old" the light is when it reaches us.
 When we observe Andromeda Galaxy, we're seeing it as it was 2.5 million years ago, not as it exists now.

 Calculating orbital dynamics and gravitational interactions